SABAH SARAWAK MALAYSIA

 Porter Fee (OPTIONAL)

-** Maximum weight is 10 Kgs and additional weight will be charged based on daily rate per Kg
+** Minimum weight is 10 Kgs and additional weight will be charged based on daily rate per Kg

 ** All rates are inclusive of GST.